qt/qtbase/cmake/README.md

 generated a build system for.
 It works with any supported build backend supported by cmake, but you can also use the backend build tool directly, e.g. by running ``make``.

-CMake has a ninja backend that works quite well and is noticeably faster than make, so you may want to use that:
+CMake has a ninja backend that works quite well and is noticeably faster (and more featureful) than make, so you may want to use that:

 ```
     cd {build directory}